goschtl/zope/trunk/README.txt

   for legacy Zope API methods which expect to be able to use a Product name to access constructor functions.
-Note that the behavior of Products packaged within Product distributions differs slightly from that of "legacy" Products inasmuch as "egg Products" are not imported at Zope startup time and will not show up in the ControlPanel list unless their packaging specifies a 'zope2.initialize' entry point.
+Note that the behavior of Products packaged within Product distributions differs slightly from that of "legacy" Products inasmuch as "egg Products" will not be imported at Zope startup time and will not show up in the ControlPanel list unless their packaging specifies a 'zope2.initialize' entry point.